Getting Started With Your eCommerce Website Project

 - They then ask us to “get them sales” or market it or whatever language they are comfortable with.

 - They then think that in a few days, weeks or months the sales will start with no input from them.

 It just doesn’t work that way.
 We understand how you as a customer may have no clue about eCommerce or websites or any of the goings on.
 Thats fine thats what we are experts in.
 But what fuels great SEO and marketing is information and material.
 Product information, company information, visuals, pictures, video, sounds and so on.

-We get ten times better results with our marketing efforts (and not just for online sales sites) when the customer is on board.
-It may be them but they assign the right people to support the marketing.
+We get ten times better results with our marketing efforts (and not just for online sales sites) when the customer is understands the process and deliverables.